AamerShah/s3n/README.md

 * index.php is the one which a cron job should request in order for the entire above mentioned to commence.
 To be precise line 6 to 9 are important.
 The first and last lines are just calculating the round trip time of the entire program for debugging purpose.

 ## Finally Enjoy!
+* If you have a bug to report or suggest an efficient way for any of the various modules, send me a message via the contact form on https://aamershah.com.
+* I have uploaded this code and removed sensitive info.
+I hope I didn't remove any important artifact.